0xPolygon/polygon-edge-docs/docs/additional-features/chainbridge/definitions.md

 ## Chain ID

-The Chainbridge `chainId` is an arbitrary value used in the bridge for differentiating between the blockchain networks.
+The Chainbridge `chainId` is an arbitrary value used in the bridge for differentiating between the blockchain networks, and it has to be in the range of uint8.
 To not be confused with the chain ID of the network, they are not the same thing.
-This value needs to be unique (not the same as the chain ID of the network), since two networks might have the same one.
+This value needs to be unique, but it doesn't have to be the same as the ID of the network.

 In this example, we set  `99` in `chainId`, because the chain ID of the Mumbai testnet is `80001`, which cannot be represented with a uint8.

 ## Resource ID

-A resource ID is a unique 32-byte value in a cross-chain environment, associated with a certain asset (resource) that is being transferred between networks.
+A resource ID is a unique 32-bytes value in a cross-chain environment, associated with a certain asset (resource) that is being transferred between networks.

 The resource ID is arbitrary, but, as a convention, usually the last byte contains the chain ID of the source chain (the network from which this asset originated from).
-For example, let’s say we have a certain token that is transferred between two networks, Network1 and Network2.
-On Network1, the resource ID would be tokenA, and, for Network2, the equivalent would be tokenB (A and B being the last byte containing the ID of the source chain).

 ## JSON-RPC URL for Polygon PoS

 For this guide, we’ll use https://rpc-mumbai.matic.today, a public JSON-RPC URL provided by Polygon, which may have traffic or rate-limits.
+This will be used only to connect with the Polygon Mumbai testnet.
 We advise you to obtain your JSON-RPC URL by an external service like Infura because deploying contracts will send many queries/requests to the JSON-RPC.

+## Ways of processing the transfer of tokens
+When transferring ERC20 tokens between chains, they can be processed in two different modes:

+### Lock/release mode
+Source chain: The tokens you are sending will be locked in the Handler Contract.
+Destination chain: The same amount of tokens as you sent in the source chain would be unlocked and transferred from the Handler contract to the recipient account in the destination chain.

+### Burn/mint mode
+Source chain: The tokens you are sending will be burned.
+Destination chain: The same amount of tokens that you sent and burned on the source chain will be minted on the destination chain and sent to the recipient account.

+You can use different modes on each chain.
+It means that you can lock a token in the main chain while minting a token in the subchain for transfer.
+For instance, it may make sense to lock/release tokens if the total supply or mint schedule is controlled.
+Tokens would be minted/burned if the contract in the subchain has to follow the supply in the main chain.

+The default mode is lock/release mode.
+If you want to make the Tokens mintable/burnable, you need to call `adminSetBurnable` method.
+If you want to mint tokens on execution, you will need to grant `minter` role to the ERC20 Handler contract.